DecisionsDev/odm-docker-kubernetes/authentication/Cognito/README.md

       * **Client secret**:
         * Select **Generate a client secret**
       * **Allowed callbacks URLs**:
         * We will fill this section later when the ODM on k8s helm application will be instanciated as currently we don't know these URLs.
-As at least one is requested, you can put **https://dummyUrl** for example
+As at least one is requested, you can put **https://dummyUrl** for example  <!-- markdown-link-check-disable-line -->

     In **Advanced app client settings**, let all the default values as it is.